ml-henderson/ml-henderson.github.io/_posts/2023-03-30-livestock_policy.md

 Please go try an Impossible Sausage and an oat latte.
 Also, reducing your meat doesn’t mean you can never have a steak again!
 Even reducing your meat/dairy by 1/3 or 1/2 has a huge impact.

 ## 6. But what about feeding cows seaweed to reduce their methane emissions or other technical fixes?
-That’s pretty much equivalent to us relying on carbon capture and storage instead of stopping our use of fossil fuels.
+That’s pretty much equivalent to us relying on carbon capture and storage (see [this post](https://ml-henderson.github.io/term1_week4)) instead of stopping our use of fossil fuels.

 # Policy Proposal for the UK
 A reduction in livestock production and consumption is critical for the sustainability transition in the UK, but there are no explicit policies towards this goal.
 Current policies provide some support towards a diet and farming shift but do not have specific measures to capitalize on current trends of reducing animal product consumption.
 Three recommended policies will utilize leverage points to create a positive tipping point away from animal consumption and production: